DHS-Computer-Science/uva-hspc-practice-2012-00-LordMilton/README.md

 ## Description
 ### Input
 The first line of input is the number of test cases that follow.
 Each test case contains two strings on separate lines, with the first string being the student’s first name and the second string as the student’s last name.
 Both the first and last name will be less than 20 characters long.
 ### Output
 For each case, output the line “Case x:” where x is the case number, on a single line.
-This is followed by the full name entered, using the format “Last, First”.
+This is followed by the full name entered, using the format "Last, First".

 ## Sample